 - Continuous anxious or “empty” mood

 - Body aches and pains

 Depressed episodes can be powerful relapse triggers for recovering teens.
-There’s no “quick fix” for addiction, and treating depression can take a long time.
-It’s crucial to treat both illnesses together so untreated depression doesn’t cause a relapse into addiction or vise versa.
+There’s no quick fix for addiction, and treating depression can take a long time.
+It’s crucial to treat both co-occurring disorders together so that untreated depression doesn’t cause a relapse into addiction or vice versa.

 Get Help During COVID-19